BIMSBbioinfo/pigx/README.md

 given variants-of-concern of SARS-CoV-2.
 The pipeline can be used for continuous sampling.
 The output report will provide an intuitive visual overview about the development of variant abundance over time and location.

-**Please note**
-The current release (0.0.3) is a functional prototype of the pipeline.
-If you would like to test already the latest functional dev version containing feature updates and more robust analysis, please consider to use the [development branch](https://github.com/BIMSBbioinfo/pigx_sarscov2_ww/tree/development).

 # Documentation